kabirbaidhya/boss/README.md

  ➜ fab prod deploy
 ```

-If you're using `git` in your project, you need to make sure you did `checkout` to the branch you want to deploy and is upto date.
+If you're using `git` in your project, you need to make sure you did `checkout` to the branch you want to deploy and is up to date.
 Like this,
 ```bash
  # Checkout to the right branch and deploy
  ➜ git checkout master